I‘ve always had really thick, curly, unruly hair and it’s been on quite the journey.

-While I’m really proud of my 10 year old self, I’ve struggled with my hair ever since.
-After cutting it so short I felt the need to straighten it (with very little skill) every day to avoid looking like a boy, until 7th grade, when I got it cut into what was basically a circle.
-It was really not a cute look.
+While I’m really proud of my 10-year-old self, I’ve struggled with my hair ever since.
+After cutting it so short I felt the need to straighten it (with very little skill) every day until 7th grade, when I got it cut into what was basically a circle.
+It was not a cute look.

 Finally, it was a matter of fitting in.
-I went to the same school from K-12, and while there admittedly wasn’t much variety when it came to people to compare myself to because of how small the classes were, there were very few other girls with my same hair type.
-I was always jealous of how their long, silky straight hair swayed when they walked and looked so great up in a ponytail or braid.
+I went to the same school from K-12 and while there admittedly wasn’t much variety when it came to people to compare myself to because of how small the classes were, there were very few girls with my same hair type.
+I was always jealous of how their long, silky straight hair swayed and looked so great up in a ponytail or braid.

 But then I realized, I’m more than my hair.
 While I believe that one’s appearance can be related to one’s identity in a healthy way in terms of creativity and expression, I couldn’t keep basing how I felt about everything off of how my hair looked that day.

 Now, I’m finally in a place where I accept my curls for who they are.
 I admit that, while I started loving my hair on my own, it took other people saying, “I love your hair!,” when I wore it natural to push me to fully embrace the curls, but now that I have I’m much more confident in myself.
 Sure, I still blow my hair out and finish with a curling iron every once in a while, but I don’t do that in order to fit in with however everyone else looks, or because I hate my curls (as frustrating as they can be when it’s windy and humid and they don’t want to stay in place).
 I realized that my curls don’t define me.
 I love them and use them to express myself, but I also use heat tools to express my current style.